Diet for a Small Planet: Protein combining

 Other recent authors mention that traditional cuisine in Africa combines sorghum or millet with ground nuts.
 The first edition, published by Ballantine, was sponsored by the Friends of the Earth organization.
 It includes recipes based on the complementary combinations and was followed by a collection, Recipes for a Small Planet by Ellen Buchman Ewald, with an introduction written by Lappé.

 A film carrying Lappé's message was distributed by Bullfrog Films.

-Legacy

-In 1975, Frances Moore Lappé and Joseph Collins launched the California-based Institute for Food and Development Policy (Food First) to educate Americans about the causes of world hunger.